Never Work Again Seminar – Days 3 & 4 Review and Conclusion

 If you would like to have conversation via phone, pls feel free to contact me on 17-18 Jun, 2-5PM SG time.
 Looking forward to receiving your reply soon.

-After 2 days, no response.
-Tatt followed up:
+Like before, there were no immediate responses.
+After 2 days, Tatt followed up:

 To: stanley quek <email@example.com>